 Techniques used for performing digital signature

-DSS makes use of SHA-1 algorithm for calculating the message digest over an original message and uses message digest to perform the digital signature.
+SHA-1 algorithm is used in DSS for computing the message digest against the original message and utilizes message digest to achieve digital signature.
 For doing so, DSS utilizes Digital signature algorithm (DSA).
 DSA is based on Asymmetric key cryptography.

 Definition of Digital Certificate

 A Digital Certificate is simply a computer file which helps in establishing your identity.
 It officially approves the relation between the holder of the certificate (the user) and a particular public key.
-Therefore, a digital certificate must contain the user name and the user’s public key.
-This will prove that the particular public key belongs to a particular user.
+Thus, a digital certificate should include the user name and the user’s public key.
+This will prove that the certain public key owned by a particular user.

 A digital certificate consists of the following information: Subject name (User’s name is referred to as Subject name because a digital certificate can be issued to an individual, a group or an organization), Serial number, Validity date range and issuer name, etc.

 A Certification Authority (CA) is a trusted agency that can issue digital certificates to individuals and organizations, which want to use those certificates in the asymmetric key cryptographic application.
-Usually, a CA is a reputed organization, such as post office, financial institution, a software company, etc. Two of the world’s most famous CA’s are Verisign and Entrust.
+Generally, a CA is a well-known organization, such as financial institution, post office, a software company, etc. The most popular CA’s are Verisign and Entrust.

-Since a CA can be overloaded with a variety of tasks such as issuing new certificates, maintaining the old ones, revoking the ones that have become invalid for whatever reasons, etc. The CA can delegate some of its tasks to this third-party called as a Registration Authority (RA).
+CA accomplishes various tasks, for example, it issues new certificates, maintain old ones, and revoke the certificate that has become invalid for some sort of reasons, etc. The CA can delegate some of its tasks to this third-party called as a Registration Authority (RA).